JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 This question of the motion of the interior space when a particle moves through space suggests the need for a more careful examination of how the interior space of matter can move with it through space while somehow having a fixed nucleus.

 > It may help to an understanding of space relationships if you would conjecture that, relatively speaking, space is after all a property of all material bodies.
-Hence, when a body moves through space, it also takes all its properties with it, even the space which is in and of such a moving body. [[UB 118:3.6](/en/The_Urantia_Book/118#p3_6)]
+Hence, when a body moves through space, it also takes all its properties with it, even the space which is in and of such a moving body. <a id="a388_298"></a>[[UB 118:3.6](/en/The_Urantia_Book/118#p3_6)]

 ### Gravity presence